pytrackdat/pytrackdat/README.md

 ignored, but can be used as column headers to make the design file more human-readable.

-A block's first (header) row may look like this:
+Thus, a block's first (header) row may look like this:

 <table>
 <tr>